Search

 Report on mainstreaming the equality duty

-We are building an equalities perspective into every part of our work here at Aberdeenshire Council; in other words, we are mainstreaming equalities.
+We are building an equalities perspective into every part of our work here at the council; in other words, we are mainstreaming equalities.
 We are taking equalities into account in the way we go about our business when acting as:

 Mainstreaming equalities has a number of benefits including: